grab/engineering-blog/_posts/2023-11-08-graph-modelling-guidelines.md

 ### Step 6: Import or generate data
 Next, acquire the data needed to populate your graph.
 This can come in the form of existing datasets or generated data from your application.
 For a social network graph, you can import user information from a CSV file and generate simulated friendships, posts, likes, and comments.

-### Step 7: Implement the graph using graph database or other storage options
+### Step 7: Implement the graph using a graph database or other storage options
 Finally, you need to store your graph data using a suitable graph database.
 Neo4j, Amazon Neptune, or Microsoft Azure Cosmos DB are examples of graph databases.
 Alternatively, depending on your specific requirements, you can use a non-graph database or an in-memory data structure to store the graph.

 ### Step 8: Analyse and visualise the graph